Experiment Paths Step

-The Experiment Step will record users who enter each step and convert while in the assigned path.
+The Experiment Paths Step will record users who enter each step and convert while in the assigned path.
 This step will track only the Primary Conversion event of the Canvas.
-Use the input box at the bottom of the panel to enter how many days (between 1 and 30) you’d like this Experiment Step to track conversions.
+Use the input box at the bottom of the panel to enter how many days (between 1 and 30) you’d like this experiment to track conversions.

-Keep in mind that once created, paths and their downstream steps cannot be removed from a Canvas.
+Keep in mind that paths and their downstream steps cannot be removed from a Canvas once created.
 However, once launched, you can modify the audience distribution across paths as you see fit.
 For example, if a day after launching a Canvas, you conclude that one path is superior to the rest based on the analytics, you can set that path to 100% and the others to 0%.
 Or, depending on your need, you can continue sending users down multiple paths.

 Each path will display statistics in the Canvas Analytics view, just like any Canvas step.
-Additionally, clicking on the Experiment Step from Canvas Analytics will open a detailed table identical to Analyze Variants to compare detailed performance and conversion statistics across paths.
-You can also export the table via CSV and compare percent changes for metrics of interest relative to the path (or control) you select.
+Additionally, clicking on the Experiment Paths Step from Canvas Analytics will open a detailed table identical to Analyze Variants to compare detailed performance and conversion statistics across paths.
+You can also export the table via CSV and compare percent changes for metrics of interest relative to the path or control you select.